samwells9/samwells9.github.io/_pages/blog.md

 ![Dragon_Slayer](/images/dragon_slayer.png)

-# In the world of Kaggle competitions, one method has been known to conquer some of the toughest challenges: XGBoost.
+### Every Kaggle competition presents unique obstacles - a challenge that demands the sharpest of skills and the most powerful of tools.
+In this post, I will introduce you to one of the greatest weapons, which every data scientist should have in their arsenal.
 XGBoost, which stands for “Extreme Gradient Boosting”, is a highly scalable, efficient decision tree machine learning library that makes use of the gradient boosting framework, decision trees, and ensemble learning to provide excellent results.
+If you're just entering the battlefield of machine learning, this tutorial will teach you the basics of this model and help you start using it to slay your next competition.